Ely (Cardiff electoral ward)

-Ely is the name of an electoral ward in the west of the city of Cardiff, Wales, which covers its namesake community, Ely.
+Ely is an electoral ward in the west of the city of Cardiff, Wales, which covers its namesake community, Ely.
 The ward elects three county councillors to the County Council of the City and County of Cardiff.
 It has previously been represented by the Labour Party, until February 2019 when Plaid Cymru won one of the council seats.

 Description

 The ward boundaries are coterminous with the community of Ely, north of Cowbridge Road West.
 To the south is the Caerau ward, to the north are the Creigiau & St. Fagans and Fairwater wards.

 According to the 2011 census the population of the ward was 14,603.

 County elections

 2019 by-election

 Labour councillor (since 2012) Jim Murphy died in December 2018 aged 72.
 A by-election was arranged for 21 February 2019 which was won by Andrea Gibson for Plaid Cymru by 52 votes over the Labour candidate, a swing of 18% in comparison with the May 2017 election.
 The Labour leader of Cardiff Council described it as " a bad day, in a week of absolute political chaos nationally" (referring to the formation of The Independent Group at Westminster).

 In October 2019 Councillor Gibson resigned the Plaid Cymru party whip in protest at the treatment of colleague Neil McEvoy.
 She remained as an independent councillor.